 A common question I hear is what happens if your client wants to skip discovery and go straight to a demo?
 In that case, I recommend the rep perform a mini demo/product overview, then take the rest of the time for discovery.
 It’s always better to respect your client’s request if they ask for a product overview.
 However, try to lead the conversation into discovery as well so you can end up conducting a more comprehensive meeting in the long run.

 Don’t jump right into the product at the beginning — instead, create a story for them where they can relate.
 Make your product the narrative of the story and how it can help your customer.

 It’s imperative to remember that the pitch doesn’t have to only be technical.
-Make it appeal to the person as a human being and tailor to their experience.
+Make it appeal to the person as a human being and tailor it to their experience.
 Then you’ll have a greater chance of success.
 In fact, 71% of customers buy because they trust and respect the salesperson they work with during the process.

 Taking the time to tailor your pitch also shows that you understood and thoroughly considered your previous conversations.

 Here at Demodesk, we typically have a slide where we write down everything we learned from our last conversation and share it with the client.
 This allows them to adjust or add anything to our list but also lets them know that we have actually listened to them.